ricardojoserf/subdoler/README.md

 Then, the program will wait until the user enters a key:

+- If it is **'q'**, it will quit and you can calculate the data later using the option **'-p' (--process)**

 - If it is not 'q', it will calculate the data in the files.

-- If it is 'q', it will quit.
-It is possible to calculate the data later using the option **'-p' (--process)**

 ![image](https://i.imgur.com/Oi2Ef3r.jpg)